-This project led by Camden Council focusses on producing a working digital planning notice that allows users to access planning notices online.
+This project, led by Camden Council, is formerly known as Digital Placed Based Engagement.
+It focusses on producing a working digital planning notice that allows users to access planning notices online.
 This ensures local people, businesses, and other key stakeholders have a meaningful say on emerging strategies, masterplans, urban intervention projects (like town centre renewal projects) and major planning applications.
-The project is due to start the next stage of delivery in May 2021.

 The project builds on previously completed discovery work that aimed to produce:

 - a prototype for a ‘digital’ planning notice linked to an e-alert system

 A digital planning notice will provide a user-friendly way for people to find out about development proposals near them.
 It will include more consistent signposting to planning consultations connected to that location, such as:

 - other linked spatial matters